mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the mind is not a vessel to be filled but a fire to be kindled.*
+> *there is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered.*

 </div>
 <!-- quote-end -->